 - Ruby Tapas - Again, high quality ruby screencasts by the legend, Avdi Grimm.
 Quick bursts of dense information a couple times a week.

-- thoughtbot - these guys are one of the best Rails consultancies around and really contribute back to the community.
+- thoughtbot - one of the best Rails consultancies around and really contribute back to the community.

 - CSS-Tricks - whenever I’m struggling with something with CSS, Chris Coyier has probably written a post about it.